Walkthrough On How To Use GNOME Boxes

 Downloading an image file

-You can download an image file/Operating System (OS) from the Internet or within the GNOME Boxes setup itself.
-However, for this article we’ll proceed with the realistic method ie., downloading an image file from the Internet.
-We’ll be configuring Lubuntu on Boxes so head over to this website to download the Linux distro.
+You can download an image file/Operating System (OS) from the Internet or within the GNOME Boxes setup.
+However, for this article, we’ll proceed with the practical method, i.e., downloading an image file from the Internet.
+We’ll be configuring Lubuntu on Boxes, so head to this website to download the Linux distro.

 To burn or not to burn

-If you have no intention to distribute Lubuntu to your friends or install it on a physical machine then it’s best not to burn the image file to a blank disc or portable USB drive.
-Instead, just leave it as it is, we’ll use it for creating a VM afterward.
+If you have no intention to distribute Lubuntu to your friends or install it on a physical machine, then it’s best not to burn the image file to a blank disc or portable USB drive.
+Instead, leave it as it is.
+We’ll use it for creating a VM afterward.

 Starting GNOME Boxes